Ludwig Mies van der Rohe: Transition from traditionalism to Modernism

 After World War I, while still designing traditional neoclassical homes, Mies began a parallel experimental effort.
 He joined his avant-garde peers in the long-running search for a new style that would be suitable for the modern industrial age.
 The weak points of traditional styles had been under attack by progressive theorists since the mid-nineteenth century, primarily for the contradictions of hiding modern construction technology with a facade of ornamented traditional styles.

 The mounting criticism of the historical styles gained substantial cultural credibility after World War I, a disaster widely seen as a failure of the old world order of imperial leadership of Europe.
 The aristocratic classical revival styles were particularly reviled by many as the architectural symbol of a now-discredited and outmoded social system.
 Progressive thinkers called for a completely new architectural design process guided by rational problem-solving and an exterior expression of modern materials and structure rather than what they considered the superficial application of classical facades.

 While continuing his traditional neoclassical design practice, Mies began to develop visionary projects that, though mostly unbuilt, rocketed him to fame as an architect capable of giving form that was in harmony with the spirit of the emerging modern society.
 Boldly abandoning ornament altogether, Mies made a dramatic modernist debut in 1921 with his stunning competition proposal for the faceted all-glass Friedrichstraße skyscraper, followed by a taller curved version in 1922 named the Glass Skyscraper.

 He constructed his first modernist house with the Villa Wolf in 1926 in Guben (today Gubin, Poland) for Erich and Elisabeth Wolf.
-This was shortly followed by Haus Lange and Haus Esters in 1928.
+This was shortly followed by Haus Lange and Haus Esters in Krefeld in 1928.